joeyagreco/pythontextnow/README.md

 ### Obtaining Your Username

-You will need a CSRF cookie and a SID cookie to utilize this library.
+You will need a CSRF cookie and an SID cookie to utilize this library.

 To find these cookies: